Famoxadone

-Famoxadone is a fungicide to protect agricultural products against various fungal diseases on fruiting vegetables, tomatoes, potatoes, curcurbits, lettuce and grapes.
+Famoxadone is a fungicide to protect agricultural products against various fungal diseases on fruiting vegetables, tomatoes, potatoes, cucurbits, lettuce and grapes.
 It is used in combination with cymoxanil.
 Famoxadone is a Q_{o}I, albeit with a chemistry different from most Q_{o}Is.
 (It is an oxazolidine-dione while most are strobilurins.)
 It is commonly used against Plasmopara viticola, Alternaria solani, Phytophthora infestans, and Septoria nodorum.

 Molecular interaction

 Famoxadone is of lesser interaction strength at the Q_{p} pocket than some other Q_{o}Is, for example, azoxystrobin.
 This is because azoxystrobin and such interact more centrally in the Q_{p} pocket than does famoxadone.

 Resistance management

-Although it has a different chemistry, famoxadone shows full cross-resistance with the rest of the main FRAC group 11 that it belongs to, which is almost entirely strobs.
+Although it has a different chemistry, famoxadone shows full cross-resistance with the rest of the main FRAC group 11 that it belongs to, which is almost entirely strobilurins.
 It has not shown cross-resistance with the 11A subgroup however.
 As with all Q_{o}Is there is a high risk of resistance development and so pesticide stewardship is important.

 Populations of P. infestans and A. solani in northern and western Europe are not known to be resistant to famoxadone.